-Well, if you’re dating someone, I really hope for your sake that you’re lucky to have it all smooth and nice.
-However, I must stress that things are going to change and you will need to invest in your relationship.
+Well, if you’re dating someone, hopefully, you’re lucky to have it all smooth and nice.
+However, things are going to change and you will need to invest in your relationship.

 That logic also applies to your transition from dating to a relationship.
 This process requires your devotion, effort, energy, collaboration, and sometimes, the ability to be your own psychiatrist, best friend, and fortune teller at the same time.

-It’s going to be a bumpy ride with occasional halts in the form of confusions.
-So before you take the leap, here are the top five situations you will find yourselves getting into.
+It’s going to be a bumpy ride with occasional halts in the form of confusion.
+So, before you take the leap, here are the top five situations you’ll find yourselves getting into:

-The dating game is filled with these kinds of situations, where you’re free to do as you like as a single person, but you still secretly hope there’s someone who cares enough about you to be consistent.
+The dating game is full of these kinds of situations, where you’re free to do as you like as a single person, but you still secretly hope there’s someone who cares enough about you to be consistent.

 But once you’re in a relationship, it’s your responsibility to be there for your significant other on a more consistent basis.
-You’re no longer free and single, because you’re already committed to someone.
+You’re no longer free and single because you’re already committed to someone.

 But in some cases, the feeling that you always need to update your significant other can be suffocating, and to some, it feels like a lot more work than the casual thing you used to have going on.
-[Read: 16 signs you’re not ready for a serious relationship]

 But when you’re in a relationship, a lot of people think sex becomes a priority because it somehow binds the two people together.